 (d) Special measures to be taken in the event of an accident.

-The carrier shall document this instruction in writing or electronically, giving the date, duration and main topics covered.”
+The carrier shall document this [training] in writing or electronically, giving the date, duration and main topics covered.”

 Insert a footnote ¹ to read “UN Regulation No. 13 (Uniform provisions concerning the approval of vehicles of categories M, N and O with regards to braking).”.